cylc/cylc-admin/docs/proposal-spawn-on-d.md

 to stop this because `C` could be finished and gone before `B` completes.

-We can prevent this "conditional reflow" very simply, by spawning only if the database says that task was not previously spawned in this flow.
+We can prevent this "conditional reflow" very simply, by spawning only if the database says the task was not previously spawned in this flow.
 This requires an extra DB query for every late output in a conditional trigger (where late means the downstream task has finished and gone before the next parent output is generated).
 It has no impact on AND triggers where the task will